rakytap/sequential-quantum-gate-decomposer/README.md

 If the GNU Scientific Library is not installed on the system, it can be easily compiled and deployed by the end user without administrative privileges.
 The GNU Scientific Library can be downloaded from the site [https://www.gnu.org/software/gsl/](https://www.gnu.org/software/gsl/).
 After the downloaded package is extracted somewhere in the home directory of the user (**path/to/gslsource**), one should configure the compiling environment using the **configure** tool.
+Depending on the individual settings the default compiler to be invoked might be different from HPC to HPC.
-To ensure the usage of Intel compilers, the following shell command should be executed inside the directory **path/to/gslsource**:
+To ensure the usage of the GNU compiler, the following shell command should be executed inside the directory **path/to/gslsource**:

-$ ./configure --prefix=path/to/gsl CC=icc CXX=icpc
+$ ./configure --prefix=path/to/gsl CC=gcc CXX=g++

+(Similarly, Intel compiler can be forced by setting CC=icc and CXX=icpc.)
 The installation directory of the compiled GNU Scientific Library is given by **--prefix=path/to/gsl** (which is different from the directory path of the source files given by **path/to/gslsource**).
-The end user should have read and write permissions on the path **path/to/gsl** (for example /home/username/gsl).
+To install GNU Scientific Library the user should have read and write permissions on the path **path/to/gsl** (which might be for example /home/username/gsl).
 After the successful configuration the GNU Scientific Library can be compiled by the shell command

 $ make